 I really wish you can take a peep into this big head of mine.
 It’s filled with so many ideas.
 Even as a single lady, I have begun to see them come into realisation.
 I remember sitting on my bed with my laptop in front of me and making plans, revising them, slotting in more strategies.
 I do not have to wait for a wedding to begin to see my dreams come to reality.

 I have great friends, I must confess.
 Friends with the eyes of an eagle.
 Friends who do not pull me down by making me feel less of a person.
 Friends who push me to pursue more, to take risks, to leave my comfort zone.
 I have friends who are married too…and they give me beautiful stories of what goes on in there…the sacrifices, the pleasure, the companionship, the ways they’ve balanced career and family life.
 There is nothing like having friends with like passion.
 Friends in whom Christ has the center place.

 6. God comes first.

-I have to come to a point where I realise that my relationship with God matters more than anything else.
+I had to come to a point where I realised that my relationship with God matters more than anything else.
 I am beginning to understand that when I give Jesus first place in my life, every other area gets settled.
 I see him taking care of every aspect of my life.
 Christ is at the center of everything I do.